sardaslar/Readme-Gen/Develop/readMe.md

 ![caption](https://ibb.co/b7T63JN)
 ## Installation

-s
+This is THE DEMO.
+Using NODE.JS

 ## Usage

+DEMO USAGE INFORMATION of This amazing project

 ## Test Instructions
-s
+To test it just test it DEMO

 ## 🚀 About Me
-I'm a full stack developer...  d
+I'm a full stack developer...
+SARDASLAR

 Need More Questions ?
-d
+can.sardaslar@me.com

 ## License

-s
+ANY KIND OF

 ## Appendix